ArchitVaghasiya/404-fixers/README.md

-# 404-fixers

-ReWear – Community Clothing Exchange
+# 404-fixers::ReWear – Community Clothing Exchange

 Overview:
 Develop ReWear, a web-based platform that enables users to exchange unused clothing through direct swaps or a point-based redemption system.
 The goal is to promote sustainable